dumbmatter/barbconq/README.md

 After that, you should see your changes reflected after reloading `index.html`.

-For production, I use [UglifyJS](https://github.com/mishoo/UglifyJS).
+For production, I use [UglifyJS](https://github.com/mishoo/UglifyJS) to minify the output of the TypeScript compiler.
 You can install it with:

     $ npm install -g uglify-js